Our Charlotte Workers’ Comp Lawyer Can Help You Get a Maximum Settlement After You Reach MMI

 Thomas V. Contract Core Drilling & Sawing, 209 N.C.
 App.
 198, 703 S.E.2d 862 (2011)

 The plaintiff/client worked as a concrete driller.
 While at work, he “misstepped” and injured his left knee.
-Litigation for his case occurred before the North Carolina Industrial Commission, the Full Commission, and the North Carolina Court of Appeals.
-Benefits obtained through litigation included the following for the plaintiff:
+This case was heard by the North Carolina Industrial Commission, first by a deputy commissioner and then the Full Commission.
+The decision of the Full Commission was then appealed to the North Carolina Court of Appeals.
+We prevailed at all levels.

 The Court of Appeals’ decision looked at whether the Industrial Commission’s finding, which did not resolve all of the disputed issues, was a “final” order subject to appellate review or an “interlocutory” order yet ripe for appellate adjudication.

 Starr V. Gaston Country Board Of Education, 191 N.C App.
 301, 663 S.E.2d 322 (2008)